LOST A LOVED ONE IN PITTSBURGH?

 Causes of Wrongful Death

-Wrongful death can happen in any type of accident where another person, doctor or medical professional, organization, company or manufacturer is to blame for someone else’s premature death.
+Wrongful death can happen in any accident where another person, doctor or medical professional, organization, company, or manufacturer is to blame for someone else’s premature death.

-Even if a person is cleared of criminal charges, such as in a car accident for example, they can still be held liable and their insurance company could be forced to pay the compensation owed to the family of the deceased.
+Even if a person is cleared of criminal charges, such as in a car accident, for example, they can still be held liable, and their insurance company could be forced to pay the compensation owed to the deceased’s family in a civil lawsuit.
+A civil lawsuit is also the only way the survivors can make a legal claim for financial benefits.

 - Car accidents